misiektoja/steam_monitor/README.md

 ## Features

-- Real-time monitoring of Steam users gaming activity (including detection when user gets online/offline or played games)
+- Real-time tracking of Steam users gaming activity (including detection when user gets online/offline or played games)
 - Basics statistics for user activity (how long in different states, how long played game etc.)
 - Email notifications for different events (player gets online/away/snooze/offline, starts/finishes/changes game, errors)
-- Saving all gaming activity with timestamps to the CSV file
+- Saving all user activity with timestamps to the CSV file
 - Possibility to control the running copy of the script via signals

 <p align="center">